freezer333/web-foundations/web-foundations/src/intro/field.md

     - [Deno](https://deno.com/)

 We'll discuss frameworks in depth later in the book.

+**Pro Tip**&#128161;  You don't want to describe yourself as "a Django developer" or "Laravel developer".
+You want to learn backend web development and be comfortable in any language or framework.
+You want to call yourself a *web backend developer* - or better yet - *web developer*.
+Specialization is marketable, and valuable, but you never want to pigeonhole yourself into one framework - it advertises a lack of breadth.

 ### In-between and outside
 We've glossed over the *in between* part, the technology that connects the front end and back end.
 That's networking, and that is HTTP.
 We will cover that extensively in the next few chapters!